-► Go to Support → IT Products and Systems → Storage.
-In Browse for Product select product line Storage → product group ETERNUS → product family ETERNUS JX → product ETERNUS JX40 S2.
+So to Support -> IT Products and Systems -> Storage.
+In Browse for Product select product line Storage -> product group ETERNUS -> product family ETERNUS JX -> product ETERNUS JX40 S2.

-The disk storage system is switched on/off automatically when the SU x86 or AU is switched on/off.
+The disk storage system is switched on/off automatically when the SU300 or AU is switched on/off.

-Figure 18: ETERNUS JX40 (S2) disk storage system
+Figure 25: ETERNUS JX40 (S2) disk storage system